-Save £10pp off selected Christmas holidays by entering in discount code 'XMASC' when booking before 31st July 2015!
+Save £10pp off selected Christmas holidays by entering in discount code 'CCHSPEC' when booking before 31st August 2015!

 With plenty of new and old-favourite destinations to explore, check out the best selection of Christmas market breaks by coach and air.
 Get a festive filling of Gluwein in a range of UK and European locations like Brussels, Bruges, Edinburgh, Paris, Prague, Valkenburg, the Black Forest, York, Berlin, Vienna, Barcelona, Krakow and more!

 Christmas Markets have been around in Europe since the late middle ages and are a great place to look for stocking fillers and get the whole family into the spirit of Christmas.
 Markets usually take place during the last week of November through to December, with stalls selling a range of wonderful products including hot mulled wine for the adults and cookies (among other treats) for the children.
 They're also a great place for the locals to showcase their talents with a range of handmade items such as nutcrackers, candles, music boxes and other decorations, all of which make great Christmas gifts.
 Nativity scenes, skating rinks and Christmas trees are the hallmarks of Christmas markets, all to a magical winter wonderland setting with twinkling lights.

 Germany is the birthplace of the Christmas Market where you can shop to a magical backdrop of cathedrals and candlelit caves.
 You should visit German Christmas Markets if you want to escape commercialism and swap it for a more traditional and authentic shopping experience beneath a sky of twinkling fairy lights.
 Popular Christmas Markets in Germany are Cologne, Rüdesheim, Berlin and Aachen.
 You should also, if budgets allow, take a cruise along The Rhine where you will also get the opportunity to visit a few Christmas Markets too.